Craterless Hoba reveals (some of) its secrets Thu 23 April 2026

 Instead, it embedded itself level with the topsoil.
 Leaving scientists a minor job digging it out - and a major job explaining it.

-How exactly did 50+ plus tons of nickel-iron alloy slab decelerate to a gentle touchdown on the Namibian plain?
+How exactly did a 50+ ton slab of nickel-iron alloy slab decelerate to a gentle touchdown on the Namibian plain?

-Soon after Hoba's 1920 discovery, scientists proposed Hoba approached at a low angle, skipping like a flat stone through Earth's atmosphere until it settled into place.
+Scientists have proposed that Hoba approached Earth at a low angle, skipping like a flat stone through the atmosphere until it settled into place.

-But when skeptics asked for evidence of Hoba's earlier touchdowns and its final skid to a halt, skipping-stone theory sank.
+But when skeptics asked for evidence of Hoba's earlier touchdowns or of its final skid to a halt, skipping-stone theory cratered.

 Like a reserve parachute, a new explanation was deployed.